Zilliqa/dev-portal-old/docs/contribute-guidelines.md

 1. Write or perform any tests for your code changes.
 The different supported tests are described in the [section](#testing) below.
 1. When submitting a pull request, fill in the details requested in the [template](https://github.com/Zilliqa/Zilliqa/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

-## CI/CD pipeline and release management
+## CI/CD Pipeline and Release Management

 Pull requests must get approval from at least 2 reviewers before they can be merged into the `master` branch.